gunday/temperature_conversion/README.md

 # Temperature Conversion
-Few lines explaining how to create temperature conversion.
-Python.
+Few lines explaining how to create temperature conversion. for Newbie Python guys.